-- The study sponsor and any company supporting the study now or in the future.
-This would include any organization helping the company with the study. - The NCI Central IRB, which is a group of people who review the research with the goal of protecting the people who take part in the study. - The FDA and the groups it works with to review research. - The NCI and the groups it works with to review research. - The NCI's National Clinical Trials Network and the groups it works with to conduct research.
+- The study sponsor, ECOG-ACRIN, and Merck & Co., Inc., or any drug company supporting the study, or the study drug, now or in the future. - The IRB, which is a group of people who review the research with the goal of protecting the people who take part in the study. - The FDA and the groups it works with to review research. - The NCI and the groups it works with to review research. - The NCI's National Clinical Trials Network and the groups it works with to conduct research. - Alliance for Clinical Trials in Oncology - NRG Oncology - Southwestern Oncology Group (SWOG) - The biobank and researchers approved to study your samples or health data.